awei01/katsu-site-source/posts/2012-04-27-how-to-pack-your-suit-for-travel.md

 ---
 path: /2012/04/how-to-pack-your-suit-for-travel/
-title: How to: Pack Your Suit for Travel
+title: 'How to: Pack Your Suit for Travel'
+date: '2012-04-27'
 author: sam
 categories:
   - style-tips
 tags:
   - 9tailors
   - bespoke
   - custom clothing